dineshsonachalam/tech-courses-search-engine/readme.md

 docker-compose up
 ```

-5. Open the https://api-adp.dineshsonachalam.com/battles URL in firefox and allow use of self signed certificate.
+5. Open the https://api-search.dineshsonachalam.com URL in firefox and allow use of self signed certificate.

-#### Todo:

-1. Convert the shell scripts to Python functions in backend module.